-I am a former educator as well as an organizer/activist who has worked in fostering and supporting community centered struggles for 10 years.
-I am from the global and national south and find inspiration and meaning in fighting alongside the communities I find myself in: queer people of color who are rowdy because we know we deserve more.
-It is the realization of the abolition freedom dream that keeps me connected and accountable to our collective liberation.
+Sarah is a former classroom educator as well as an organizer/activist who has worked in fostering and supporting community centered struggles for over 10 years.
+Sarah is from the global and national south and finds inspiration and meaning in fighting alongside the communities they find themself in: queer people of color who are rowdy because they know they deserve more.
+It is the realization of the abolition freedom dream that keeps them connected and accountable to our collective liberation.

 Chair, Board of Directors

 Bettina is an educator who teaches, writes, researches, and advocates at the intersection of racism, education, and abolition.
 She is the author of the book We Want To Do More Than Survive: Abolitionist Teaching and the Pursuit of Educational Freedom.

 Martha, Associate Professor in the Department of Educational Theory and Practice at the University of Georgia, has worked for many years with educators and families in diverse multilingual settings, including U. S. Latino/a and immigrant communities, as well as rural and indigenous communities in México.
 Her focus has been on engaging with families and educators to promote equity in mathematics and science teaching and learning.
 Recently, she has worked with educators, parents, and children in schools in Turkey serving multilingual families with refugee status.

 Farima is a professor of Teacher Education at the University of San Francisco (USF) in California and holds leadership roles in grassroots collectives such as the Teachers 4 Social Justice, the People’s Education Movement and the national Education for Liberation Network.
 She has over a decade of experience teaching at the elementary level as well as lecturing, supervising and supporting educators locally, nationally and internationally through her roles as a university professor, teacher supervisor, educational consultant and grassroots community organizer.